hongxiao95/AISkillsChallenge2023_CogSvs/README.md

 The C# demo is built as a Universal Windows Platform app.
 Please rebuild the solution before you can run the applicaion on your PC.

 Two Python demos are created based on OpenCV, azure-cognitiveservices-vision-customvision, and djitellopy.
 Please make sure that you have created a folder named "Resources" under the same path with two Python files.
-Also, a folder named "Image" should be created in the "Resources".
+Also, a folder named "Images" should be created in the "Resources".

 For more information, please refer to my other repositories: